 All that data at the beginning of this post should convince you it’s not only fun to use, but is a strong marketing tool as well!
 I’ve set that up for some of my recommended resource affiliate links already.

-So, what’s your favorite Pinterest tactic?
+What’s your favorite Pinterest tactic?